JeremyHancock/TriviaGame/README.md

 This is trivia from The Office tv show.
 Guess correctly and you may become Assistant To The Regional Manager!

-I used HTML, CSS, jQuery, and Javascript.
+I used HTML, CSS, Bootstrap, jQuery, and Javascript.